 - Residence Life.
 The President may establish a separate resolution procedure for violations of the Code of Student Conduct that occur within University supervised housing, whether committed by residents or nonresidents.
 This resolution procedure may include sanctions, with the exception of expulsion or suspension.

 - Student Organizations.
 The President may establish a separate resolution procedure for violations of the Code of Student Conduct that involve a student organization.
 This resolution procedure may include sanctions, including the student organization’s loss of University recognition.

 Classroom Behavior.
 The primary responsibility for managing the classroom environment rests with the faculty.
-Students who engage in behavior that results in disruption of a class may be directed by the faculty member to leave the class for the remainder of the class period.
+Students who engage in behavior that is inconsistent with the course syllabus; faculty instructions; University policies; or behavior that results in disruption of a class may face academic consequences or classroom excusal as directed by the faculty member and consistent with the course syllabus, instructions, and University policies.

 - However, this provision shall not be used to punish classroom dissent.
 The lawful expression of a disagreement with a faculty member is not in itself disruptive behavior.
 A Student who believes that he or she has been treated in an arbitrary manner in this regard should contact the Dean of Students.